Nov. 28, 2013

 Lamar kept the media busy throughout the 2013 season trying to keep track of all the records being set.
-By season's end the boys in the Red and White set, or tied, more than 20 team and individual records.
+By season's end the boys in the Red and White set, or tied, nearly 50 team and individual records.
 The list of records includes:

 Points scored in a game

 Margin of victory

 Most touchdowns (team)

 Most completions in a season (individual)